 I am a PhD student in the Anthropology department at George Washington University.
-In addition to my dissertation on the early warning network, I am completing a project on media ideologies of Instagram, and continue to study FM radio interventions.
+In addition to my dissertation on the early warning network, I am completing a project on media ideologies of Instagram, and continue to study FM radio interventions in my field sites.
 I am currently a contributing editor at the journal Cultural Anthropology.
 I’ve also been involved in political organizing work in the DC area, including around feminist and labor issues.

 For more info, click above to see my blog or learn about my research or publications.
 You can contact me at scottandrewross [at] gmail [dot] com.
 I’m on twitter at @scott_a_ross.